 As cities become more intense and diverse, issues of safety and crime mitigation have been brought to the fore.

 Places where large numbers of people gather, such as shopping centres, education campuses and sports precincts have been identified as potential targets for terrorist activity.
-Enabling effective emergency and tactical response is now a key consideration in building resilience into these environments.
+Enabling effective emergency and a tactical response is now a key consideration in building resilience into these environments.

-Intensity and diversity in cities is also resulting in the loss of unplanned spaces.
+Intensity and diversity in cities are also resulting in the loss of unplanned spaces.
 Jay Griffiths, (author of Kith: The Riddle of the Childscape), argues that children fill the “unoccupied territories” – the spaces not controlled by tidy-minded adults – “the commons of mud, moss, roots and grass”.

 But such places are being purged from the land and their lives, she writes.
 “Today’s children are enclosed in school and home, enclosed in cars to shuttle between them, enclosed by fear, by surveillance … Since the 1970s the area in which children roam without adults has decreased by almost 90% … Childhood is losing its commons.”